Amanzi Bush Camp

-Call us on to start planning your vacation to Amanzi Bush Camp or take a look at our itineraries to Lower Zambezi
+Call us on to start planning your holiday to Amanzi Bush Camp or take a look at our itineraries to Zambia

 Located on one of the most remote stretches of the Lower Zambezi, Amanzi Camp, offers an intimate safari experience with only four tents.
 Here you can enjoy a diverse stay with excellent game viewing and a range of safari activities on offer.